Mate Sound the Pump...

 For an overview of pink lustre plaques with religious subjects, click on the religious heading above.

 Praise ye the lord is the third most common verse found on plaques.
 The earliest plaques I've seen with this verse were made c1830s.
-However, this verse was never used by Maling, Dixon or Cornfoot, Colville and Co, so small circular examples from the 1830s are less common.
+This verse was never used by Maling, Dixon or Cornfoot, Colville and Co, so small circular examples from the 1830s are less common.

 Back to top